(Yangon, Kyaikhtiyo (Golden Rock), Mandalay, Bagan, Kalaw, Inle Lake, Ngapali Beach)

 The Aureum Palace Hotel & Resort offers a little piece of tranquil paradise in Bagan.
 This unparalleled Resort and Spa set amid 27 acres of tropical landscaped gardens offers the ultimate in luxury for guests seeking an exceptional and unique vacation experience.
 Museum quality antiques and artifacts adorn each villa, complementing the majestic ambiance of the resort.
 Bedrooms are spacious and elegant while bathrooms are large and lavishly equipped with five-star amenities.
 Indulge yourself in the culinary pleasures of The Shan or The Veranda restaurants, or privately dine on your villa’s terrace for al-fresco dining.
 Allow yourself to unwind and feel at peace with yourself and with nature in this serene and awe-inspiring setting.

-Simply a “must-do” when visiting Bagan.
+Simply a must-do when visiting Bagan.
 Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are simply breathtakingly spectacular.
-After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before bringing you to your hotel.
+The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.
+Please note, this is optional and is not included in the tour price.

 Enjoy a dinner of Shan and Nepalese food at the local restaurant Seven Sisters.